mepx/libmep/README.md

 C++ 11 is required due to the use of c++ 11 threads.

-# To compile: create a new project and add all files from "src" and one file from "tests" folder.
-Also, you must download and include the pugixml source file from: http://pugixml.org/
+# To compile: create a new project and add all files from "src" and one file from "tests" folder (which contains the main function).
+Include paths must point to the "include" folder of this project.

 # API
 ## Setting parameters